 Harlem's Jazz Age lives on in this 1890s brownstone, where four floors have been restored to beautiful effect.
 The four guest rooms, named after Harlem Renaissance figures like Corky Hale and Chester Himes, are kitted out with four-poster beds, antique cabinets, tin ceilings, and vintage radios (playing jazz, of course).
 You won't find air conditioners or TVs here, and bathrooms are shared per floor, but that just adds to the quirky, time-capsule charm.

-It's a stylishly spare affair at The Bernic, the latest addition to Manhattan's Turtle Bay district.
+It's a stylishly spare affair at The Bernic, in Manhattan's Turtle Bay district.
 A glass-and-gunmetal facade gives way to even more glass in the 96 sleek rooms, which are outfitted with floor-to-ceiling windows, murals by blind contour artist Ian Sklarsky, Apple flat-screens, books curated by the Strand Bookstore, and, in some, glass-enclosed balconies from which to take in the buzz below.
 We love the rooftop sky lounge, but for many, the Bernic's location will be its best asset—the hotel is just steps away from Rockefeller Center and other landmark sites.